Tashahhud

-The Tashahhud (تَشَهُّد, meaning "testimony [of faith]"), also known as at-Tahiyyat (ٱلتَّحِيَّات), is the portion of the Muslim prayer where the person kneels or sits on the ground facing the qibla, glorifies God, and greets the messenger and the righteous people of God followed by the two testimonials.
-The recitation is usually followed by an invocation of the blessings and peace upon the prophet known as Salawat.
+The Tashahhud (تَشَهُّد, meaning "testimony [of faith]"), also known as at-Tahiyyat (ٱلتَّحِيَّات), is the portion of the Muslim prayer where the person kneels or sits on the ground facing the qibla (direction of Mecca), glorifies God, and greets Muhammad and the "righteous servants of God" followed by the two testimonials.
+The recitation is usually followed by an invocation of the blessings and peace upon Muhammad known as Salawat.

 Origins

-There is a Hadith, thought to be authentic that states:
+There is an authentic and reliable hadith that states:

 Sunni tradition

 Hanafi and Hanbali

 A version attributed to Abdullah ibn Masud is used by Sunni Muslims from both the Hanafi and the Hanbali schools, as well as the non-Sunni Ibadi Muslims:

 Maliki

 A version attributed to Umar is used by the Maliki school:

 Shafi'i

 A version attributed to Ibn Abbas is used by the Shafi'i school:

 Shia tradition

 Jafari

 The Twelver Shias of the Ja'fari school recite the Tashahhud as: